williamtong/TILDA_defect_classification/README.md

 <figure>
 <p><img src='./TILDA-defect-classific/images/model_results/3-5-7-9_kernels/4-class_7x7-16_count_conf_mat.png' width="600"><p>
-    <figcaption>Confusion matrix for COUNT of each class (holdout) for model c-2  <strong>7x7 </strong> kernels 16 on first block</figcaption>
+    <figcaption>Table: Confusion matrix for COUNT of each class (holdout) for model c-2,  <strong>7x7 </strong> kernels 16 on first block</figcaption>
 </figure>
 <br>
 </br>

 <figure>
     <img src='./TILDA-defect-classific/images/model_results/3-5-7-9_kernels/4-class_7x7_16_recall_conf_mat.png' width="600">
-    <figcaption>Confusion matrix for RECALL of each class (holdout) for model c-2  <strong>7x7</strong> kernals 16 on first block</figcaption>
+    <figcaption>Table: Confusion matrix for RECALL of each class (holdout) for model c-2,   <strong>7x7</strong> kernals 16 on first block</figcaption>
 </figure>
 <br>
 </br>

-Here one can see the model performs especially well for the "thread error" and “objects” classes and poorly for the “hole” class.
+From the Recall confusion matrix, one can see the model performs especially well for the <i>thread error</i> and <i>objects</i> classes and poorly for the <i>hole</i> class.
 These are the most and least populous class in the data set, respectively, so this is all expected.

-One disappointing result was the relatively low _Recall_ for the _hole_ class defects.
-While the dearth of data is a probable cause, it is also possible that the small sizes of the _hole_ defects may be more effectively extracted by smaller kernels.
+However it is also possible that the small sizes of the _hole_ defects may be more effectively extracted by smaller kernels.
 We looked at the _Recall_ confusion matrix a-1 (**3x3** kernels with 8-16-32 kernels on the 3 blocks).
 See below.

 <figure>
     <img src='./TILDA-defect-classific/images/model_results/3-5-7-9_kernels/4-class_3x3_8_recall_conf_mat.png' width="600">